nodeset-org/constellation/docs/index.md

 _This function aggregates the total assets from three sources:
 1. Assets directly held in this vault.
-2. Assets held in the associated DepositPool.
+2. Assets held in the associated FundRouter.
 3. Assets held in the associated OperatorDistributor.
 The sum of these gives the overall total assets managed by the vault._